scipy-lectures/scientific-python-lectures/index.rst

     .. topic:: This document

-        Teaching material on the scientific Python ecosystem, a quick introduction to central tools and techniques.
+        Tutorial material on the scientific Python ecosystem, a quick introduction to central tools and techniques.
 The different chapters each correspond to a 1 to 2 hours course with increasing level of expertise, from beginner to expert.